cooljeanius/A_Little_Adventure/README.md

 # A_Little_Adventure
-A Wesnoth user-made campaign, forked to add an EASY difficulty
+A Wesnoth user-made campaign originally by Argesilao, forked to add an EASY difficulty

 A young Wesnothian army officer is sent to command a tiny garrison in an insignificant town in the wilds of the far east; unexpectedly he will manage